SimonRerat/dendron-dbgi/vault/Bachelor-Works.Simon-Rerat.introduction.md

 This should help visualise and search the functioning of ecosystems, orient research and conservation efforts.
 As the methods of the DBGI while be applied to the EMI, its methods and workflow need to be scalable to match the scale of such an ambitious project.
 And ultimately, be applicable in wild, hard to access ecosystems.

 As of now, only the Jardin Botanique de l'Université de Fribourg (JBUF) and the Jardin Botanique de Neuchâtel (JBN) are part of the initiative.
-The causes being practical reasons, founding teams have their offices located in Fribourg and Neuchâtel respectively, and ther unique characteristics, the JBUF arranged its angyosperms in a systematic way, and the JBN has a collection of ethnomedicinal plants.
+The causes being practical reasons, founding teams have their offices located in Fribourg and Neuchâtel respectively, and ther unique characteristics, the JBUF arranged the System according to the according to the APG IV (UNIFR about JBUF), and the JBN has a plants collection of ethnomedicinal value (The DBGI Consortium, 2022).